Traffic Metrics V2.0

 Earnings Date Range

-The Earnings Date Range is dependent on the Fan Subscription Date Range.
-It cannot begin earlier than the Fan Subscription period.
+Important: The Earnings Date Range is dependent on the Fan Subscription Date Range and cannot begin earlier than the subscription period.

 Creation Date Range

-Earnings Date Range (6th-7th): You'll see the revenue generated by fans who subscribed on the 4th-5th through links created from the 1st-3rd
+• Earnings Date Range: 6th–7th → Revenue data will reflect earnings generated during this period by fans who subscribed on the 4th–5th through links created from the 1st–3rd.

 Traffic Display Options